 To learn more, please check out the resources below:

 Cloudflare, Inc. (www.cloudflare.com / @cloudflare) is on a mission to help build a better Internet.
 Today the company runs one of the world’s largest networks that powers more than 10 trillion requests per month, which is nearly 10 percent of all Internet requests for more than 2.5 billion people worldwide.
 Cloudflare protects and accelerates any Internet application online without adding hardware, installing software, or changing a line of code.
-Web properties powered by Cloudflare have all web traffic routed through its intelligent global network, which gets smarter with each new site added.
+Internet properties powered by Cloudflare have all web traffic routed through its intelligent global network, which gets smarter with each new site added.
 As a result, they see significant improvement in performance and a decrease in spam and other attacks.
 Cloudflare was recognized by the World Economic Forum as a Technology Pioneer, named the Most Innovative Network & Internet Technology Company for two years running by the Wall Street Journal, and ranked among the world's 50 most innovative companies by Fast Company.
-Headquartered in San Francisco, CA, Cloudflare has offices in Austin, TX, Champaign, IL, Washington, DC, London, Singapore, and now Boston, MA.
+Headquartered in San Francisco, CA, Cloudflare has offices in Austin, TX, Champaign, IL, Boston, MA, Washington, DC, London, and Singapore.

 Daniella Vallurupalli Communications [email protected] [email protected] 650-483-4463